 Refugees who are eligible for government assistance are those who meet the qualifications of refugees under the 1951 Refugee Convention treaty of the United Nations and are referred by the United Nations High Commissioner for Refugees (UNHCR).
-They are eligible for financial assistance from the government for up to one year or until they are financial independent, whichever comes first.
+They are eligible for financial assistance from the government for up to one year or until they are financially independent, whichever comes first.
 The level of financial aid is determined by the prevailing social assistance rates of the province where the refugees reside.
-In 2014, Canada admitted 7,573 government-assisted refugees.
+In 2021, Canada admitted 10,810 government-assisted refugees.

 Refugees who are eligible for private sponsorship are those who either meet the same Convention Refugee standards as government-assisted refugees or are a member of the Country of Asylum Class (which is similar criteria plus the requirement to be privately sponsored or self-sufficient).
-Private sponsors are expected to provide financial, lodging and settlement assistance for the period of sponsorship, which is usually 12 months.
-In 2014, Canada admitted 4,560 privately sponsored refugees.
+Private sponsors are expected to provide financial, lodging, and settlement assistance for the period of sponsorship, which is usually 12 months.
+In 2021, Canada admitted 9,540 privately sponsored refugees.

-As of 2014, refugees made up just 8.9 percent of all permanent resident status holders in Canada.
-Before the Syrian crisis the largest group of permanent resident refugees in Canada over the last decade has been Colombians displaced by fighting between guerrilla and paramilitary forces.
+As of 2022, refugees accounted for 17.23 percent of all permanent resident status holders in Canada.
+Before the Syrian crisis, the largest group of permanent resident refugees in Canada over the last decade had been Colombians displaced by fighting between guerrilla and paramilitary forces.

 Canada also has a controversial program of detention for immigrant and refugee claimants who are either believed to be a danger to the public, a flight risk, unable to sufficiently confirm their identity, or otherwise inadmissible.
 In 2015, there were at least 685 refugee claimants behind bars.
 They spent an average of 59 days in detention and 93 percent where held on grounds of being a flight risk or being unable to sufficiently prove their identity.